Chocolate Leaves for Pistachio-Chocolate Buche de Noel

 We used lemon leaves -- which are smooth with well-defined veins -- to make our lifelike chocolate leaves; they can be purchased at many florists' shops (make sure the ones you buy were organically grown and are free of pesticides).
-The chocolate leaves can be refrigerated, covered, up to one day.

 - Yield: Makes 30

 - 6 ounces best-quality bittersweet chocolate, finely chopped

 Gently clean the leaves with a damp paper towel.
 Let dry on a baking sheet.

 Line a baking sheet with parchment paper; set aside.
 Heat 4 ounces chocolate in a heatproof bowl set over a pan of simmering water until chocolate registers 118 degrees on a candy thermometer.
 Remove bowl from heat; add remaining 2 ounces chocolate, and stir with a rubber spatula (avoid using a wooden spoon which can impart other flavors) until chocolate cools to 84 degrees.
 Remove any unmelted pieces; discard, and return bowl to pan.
 Stir until chocolate reaches 88 degrees to 90 degrees.